getbraincloud/braincloud-docs/docs/api/2_capi/group/incrementgroupentitydata.md

 ## Method Parameters
 Parameter | Description
 --------- | -----------
-where | Mongo style query string. maxReturn | Count of groups to randomly select
+groupId | ID of the group
+entityId | ID of the entity.
+jsonData | Partial data map with incremental values.